coco7j/Driving-Pattern-Classification/README.md

 # Driving-Pattern-Classification

-roject: Driving Pattern Classification with vehicle driving data
+Project: Driving Pattern Classification with vehicle driving data
   - Depending on the Driving Pattern, we could control the vehicle efficiently and adapt the classification result in various ways.

 Dataset : https://www.kaggle.com/veeralakrishna/aggressive-driving-data